CrayLabs/SmartSim/doc/sr_fortran_walkthrough.rst

     integer :: return_code

     return_code = client%initialize(.false.) !
 Change .false. to true if using a clustered database
-  end program example
+    if (return_code .ne.
+SRNoError) stop 'Error in initializing client' end program example

 **Putting a Fortran array into the database**